lifebit-ai/cloudos-cli/README.md

 pip install .
 ```

+> NOTE: To be able to call the `cloudos` executable, ensure that the local clone of the `cloudos-cli` folder is included in the `PATH` variable ,using for example the command `export PATH="/absolute/path/to/cloudos-cli:$PATH"`.
 ## Usage

 The package is meant to be used both as a CLI tool and as a regular package to